Natsuawa-Keiko/csgo-configs/README.md

 - suffix: `.txt`
 - extension: `txt`

 Note that this is a Posix-style path.
-Windows uses backslash `\` as its path seperator but slash `/` is also compatible.
+Windows uses backslash `\` as its path separator but slash `/` is also compatible.
 Therefore we only talk about Posix-style path.

 ### Make your file suffixes visible!

-If not, when you create a file nemed `autoexec.cfg`, it may actually be like `autoexec.cfg.txt`, with its suffix `.txt` hidden.
+If not, when you create a file named `autoexec.cfg`, it may actually be like `autoexec.cfg.txt`, with its suffix `.txt` hidden.

 Click [here](https://support.microsoft.com/en-us/windows/common-file-name-extensions-in-windows-da4a4430-8e76-89c5-59f7-1cdbbc75cb01) for more information.